We were delighted to have visits from “Brown Dog” and his psychologist friend Matt, from Sage Psychology, for both our classes this month.

 We really enjoyed the visit, and it also helped diminish some of our children’s anxiety around dogs.
 Even some of our teachers enjoyed some dog therapy!

-Perhaps one day, we will teach Brown Dog some German and he can become a teacher at GAP!
+Perhaps one day, we will teach Brown Dog (Brauner Hund) some German and he can become a teacher at GAP!
 Imagine that!